 - University assigned Process Advisors.

-- Other individuals may be present only with permission from the hearing administrator(s) or student conduct board members.
+- Other individuals may be present only with permission from the hearing administrator(s).

-(See Sexual Misconduct Policy) Cases involving alleged sexual misconduct are not referred to individual conduct administrators or to any board with student members.
+(See Student Sexual Misconduct Policy, Appendix A and Sexual Misconduct Resolution Procedures for Students, Appendix B) Cases involving alleged sexual misconduct are not referred to individual conduct administrators or to any board with student members.

 ² Preponderance of Evidence – Evidence which is of greater weight or more convincing than the evidence which is offered in opposition to it; that is, evidence which as a whole shows that the fact sought to be proved is more probable than not.